|There may be a quiz question related to the information on this page.|

-Part B of the Code outlines some of the University’s responsibilities towards students.
+The Code also outlines some of the University’s responsibilities towards students.
 Students have the right to lodge a complaint under the Student Complaint Procedure if the University is not fulfilling its obligations.

 Students can apply for special consideration when illness or other circumstances beyond their control, interfere with their assessment performance.

 The Special Consideration page includes important information regarding:

 Submitting a fraudulent or falsified medical certificate to the University in support of a special consideration application may result in a breach of the UNSW Student Code.
 A range of penalties, including failure in the course, to suspension or exclusion, could be imposed.